sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Learning & Problem Solving

 **Today's Progress:** Answered the remaining questions I had for the first part of the problem now onto making a program that will allow me to figure out "Whodunit" by revealing a hidden message in a BMP.

+### Day 26: September 17, 2018
+#### :mortar_board: Learning

+**Today's Progress:** FreeCodeCamp day!
+Continuing with Basic Data Structures, most things are revision.

+**Thoughts:** Probably gonna have to miss a day tomorrow because I'll be travelling and away all day, probably no internet connection for soloLearn but we'll see.